One of the largest companies in the United States, with almost 2,000 stores worldwide, Target uses a very particular recruiting procedure.

 After being notified that you were selected for the job, you will be called to attend a medical inspection and a physiological test.
 This later assessment is particularly important when applying to administrative, corporate, and manager positions.

 Note that despite all the tests, most of the skills and capabilities are evaluated during the interview process.
-It is also vital to take into account that what Target seeks the most on applicants, is teamwork, communicational/interpersonal abilities, and (of course) customer service skills.
+It is also vital to take into account that what Target seeks the most from applicants is teamwork, communication/interpersonal abilities, and (of course) customer service skills.

 Paperwork & Legalities

 Once the decision has been made, the applicant will need to accept the offer.
-As expected, you will then be required to fill out additional forms with sensitive information such as legal status, social security number, tax information, and so on.
+As expected, you will then be required to fill out additional forms with sensitive information such as legal status, social security number, tax information, etc.

-Like we said before, depending on the job, the selection process should last more than two weeks.
-But, some positions such as ‘Customer Service Representative’ have a higher demand and receive thousands of applications daily.
+As we said before, depending on the job, the selection process should last more than two weeks.
+But, some positions, such as ‘Customer Service Representative’ have a higher demand and receive thousands of applications daily.
 Thus, in cases like these, the procedures can take almost one month.